 Rapid-fire legislation, first in the European Union and then in the United States and China, mandated that software serve a strictly advisory function, and so it was.
-But executives and directors still deferred to their calculating counselors, and when they defied, who could say whether that defiance was itself anticipated by inscrutable neural networks, whether computers knew even the shrewdest minds better than they knew themselves?
+But executives and directors still deferred to their calculating counselors, and when they defied, who No one read them.
+They were too huge for by inscrutable neural networks, whether computers suddenly thickened again. knew even the shrewdest minds better than they knew themselves?